peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object is not an array.
+This instance is not an array.

  * System.ArgumentException:
 The type of  <i>obj</i>